IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

   - Excessively turns although gets to correct position
   - Probably something with negatives

+### 3/9/22
+- Fixed going backwards problem
+  - Gets angle need to turn when going backwards
+#### Testing
+- Tested `driveTo(vec2...)` implementation
+  - Turning is still very excessive
+  - Path of getting to position is inconsistent and highly volatile
+    - Possibly fixed with PID tuning
+  - Possibly want to turn and drive forward at low distance errors

 ## TODO
 - Need to add controller config to `README.md`